8 Cool Things To Do In Chinatown Vegas

 Since its beginning, Spring Mountain Rd has been bustling.
 Local industry folks, as well as celebrity and master chefs, have been dining there for years.
 Then, the late Anthony Bourdain let the secret out when he featured our Chinatown on CNN’s hit TV series “Parts Unknown”.

 Uber culinary expert and celebrity TV host Andrew Zimmern loves Chinatown Vegas too.
-During one of his frequent visit, he said if you think that only the strip is the hedonistic paradise, it’s no longer all that Vegas has to offer.
+During one of his frequent visits, he said if you think that only the strip is the hedonistic paradise, it’s no longer all that Vegas has to offer.
 “Go check out Spring Mountain Road and its surrounding neighborhood and tell me differently.
 I dare you”. he stated confidently.

 Well, there you have it.
-A few cool things to do when visiting our Chinatown.
+A few cool things to do when visiting Chinatown.
 Remember, what happens in Chinatown Vegas, stays in Chinatown Vegas